lsipii/coffeesituation/README.md

- # README #
+ # Coffee Situation #

-DRAFT

 ### What is this repository for?

-* The coffee situation bot observes the current office coffee machines situation as it is important to know the status of the coffee situation
+The coffee situation bot observes the current office coffee machines situation as it is important to know the status of the coffee situation
-* Version v1.1

 #### Description